 Of course, her captors didn’t count on her particular abilities—or on the help of the Woodsman, the mysterious thief who made his home in the forest.
 He saw the battle from the trees, saw the soldier attacking against incredible odds to save a comrade—and then saw the valiant fighter revealed as Princess Sorcha of Norveshka.
 He can’t tell if he wants to kidnap her or kiss her.
 But despite Sorcha’s stubbornness, his inconvenient honor, and a rebellion on the cusp of full war, something burns between them that neither can let go . . .

 I was blown away when Kensington Books approved my request to read and eARC of this much awaiting new series – SURPRISE!
 I will be reading it and posting my thoughts soon as it’s being released on 25th February. 😉

-Well, that’s it for this week.
+Well, that’s it for this week sharing my unexpected reads and a surprise.
 Have you read any of these books?
-What would your unexpected reads be?
+What would your unexpected read be?

 Thanks for stopping by and taking the time to read my post.
 Now that you’ve read mine, why not hop along to some of the other amazing blogs taking part in this week’s Top 5 Tuesday.

 Don’t forget to leave a link to your Top 5 Tuesday post so I can visit your blog if you’re joining in the fun this week or just drop me a comment below.